kyokley/psql-pager/README.md

-# VIM PSQL Pager
+# PSQL Pager

-A pager for psql built on vim.
+An enhanced pager for psql output

 ![Screenshot](/../screenshots/screenshots/output.gif?raw=true)

-**NOTE:** Knowledge of vim is not required to use this pager!
+**NOTE:** This pager is built on vim.
+However, knowledge of vim is not required to use this pager!
 If you can get around *less* you should feel comfortable here.

 ## Features
 - Sticky headers